👤 Patient Demographics & Basic Information

 👥 Batch Patient Import

 Import multiple patients from CSV or Excel.
-Each patient will receive a unique CVD-YYYYMMDD-XXXXXXXX ID.
+Each patient will receive a unique CVD-YYYYMMDD-XXXXXXXXXXXXXX ID.

 name, age, sex, sbp, dbp, tc, ldl, hdl, triglycerides, smoking, diabetesOptional: